Attention Mechanism based Cognition-level Scene Understanding: Qualitative Analysis

+In this section, we conduct a qualitative study of the results from the PAVCR model and present them visually, analyzing how that reflects on our model's cognition-level visual understanding~ability.

-We evaluate qualitative results on the PAVCR model to show the prediction results visualization.
-The qualitative examples are provided in Figure~\ref{fig:q1}, \ref{q2}, \ref{q3}.
-The candidate in green represents the correct choice; the candidate with a green checkmark represents the prediction result by our proposed PAVCR model.
-As the qualitative results show, the PAVCR model has a strong ability in both question answering and reasoning tasks.
-It proves the inference ability of the proposed model in cognition-level visual understanding.
+The qualitative examples studied are provided in Figures~\ref{fig:q1}--\ref{q3}.
+We select examples that highlight the varied abilities of our model.
+The candidate choice in the green text indicates the correct choice; the candidate with the green checkmark represents the prediction of the PAVCR model.
+We selected examples that demonstrate a range of tasks present in the dataset (see Figure~\ref{fig:Datadis}), and~varied application areas.
+For~example, Figure~\ref{fig:q1} presents an explanation task, while Figure~\ref{q2} depicts an activity and explanation type task.
+An~activity task is shown in Figure~\ref{q3}.
+Another motivation for choosing Figures~\ref{q2} and~\ref{q3} is to highlight the performance of our the model on images related to medical settings.
+We hope to demonstrate the potential contributions this work can have in medical~applications.

+In each instance, the~PAVCR model does exceptionally well in both the question-answering and reasoning tasks, highlighting the inference ability of our proposed PAVCR model in cognition-level visual~understanding.

-In Figure~\ref{fig:q1}, PAVCR performs well in both questions answering and answer reasoning.
-In detail, the question listed is: ``What kind of profession does [0,1] and [2] practice?''.
-The predicted answer is D - ``They are all lawyers.''
-Furthermore, the model offers rationale C - ``[0,1] and [2] are all dressed in suits and holding papers or briefcases, and meet with people to discuss their cases.''
-PAVCR correctly infers the rationale based on dress and activity, even though this task is also difficult for humans.
-It proves the inference ability of the proposed model in cognition-level visual understanding.
+In Figure~\ref{fig:q1}, the~following question asked is: ``What kind of profession does [0,1] and [2] practice?''.
+PAVCR can correctly infer the answer and rationale based on elements of dress and activity, even though this question would also be difficult for~humans.

-PAVCR can also identify human beings' necessary and infer emotion.
-See for example the result in Figure~\ref{q2}.
-Question 1 is: ``Does [0] require medical attention?''.
-Our model selects the correct answer A along with reason A: ``[0] does require medical attention''; because ``Humans are not typically in hospital beds unless they require medical attention.''

-Moreover, it can also predict human activities.
-For instance in Figure~\ref{q3}, the question is ``What is [1] doing?''
-The proposed PAVCR predicts the correct answer B - ``[1] is getting chemotherapy.'' along with the reason A - ``He is in a hospital with tubes in him.''
-The results mean that the proposed model can analyze activities based on the surrounding environment.
-This is important and provides the possibility in a real-world application.
+PAVCR can also infer emotion from activities.
+See, for~example, Figure~\ref{q2}.
+Question 2 is, ``Is [0] in distress?''.
+The~model selects the correct answer (``[0] is in distress'') as well as the suitable rationale (``[0] has curled up a pillow to his or her face.
+This is an action one might make when in distress.'').
+Finally, the~PAVCR model is capable of predicting human activities based on context.
+It selects the correct answer (``[1] is getting chemotherapy.'') in Figure~\ref{q3}, along with the right rationale (``He is in a hospital with tubes in him.''), indicating the model can analyze activities based on the surrounding environment.
+This is an important ability of the model and opens the door for possible real-world~applications.